 While the plumber waited for his check, I searched for a pen.
-It shouldn’t have been a problem because I had millions of them.
+It shouldn’t have been a problem because I had a million of them.

-The large coffee mug on my desk sprouts a wild bloom of pens.
-My junk drawer holds layers of writing implements and pens lay scattered like twigs across the end tables in our living room groan under the weight of them.
+The coffee mug on my desk sprouts a wild bloom of pens.
+Our junk drawer contains layers of writing implements and the end tables in our living room groan under the weight of them.

 Yet – not one works.

 Every time I reach for a pen, I find myself scratching through half an inch of paper in the vain attempt to locate one willing to leave a mark.

-I am not sure why I bother – because neither I nor anyone else can read my handwriting.
+But why bother?
+Because no one can read my handwriting.
 It is horrible.
 Still, people demand I use pen and paper.

 My wife insists I make a list before going to the grocery store.